What Is Gum Disease?

 Stopping this disease in its tracks as early as possible is the ideal way to treat periodontal disease and keep it from impacting your oral and general health.
 Our skilled periodontist offers nonsurgical and surgical procedures for Made Ya Smile Rayford patients who need treatment for all stages of gum disease.
 It is not normal to experience bleeding when you brush, floss, or eat or symptoms like chronic bad breath and gum recession.
 These symptoms can indicate the presence of an infection in your mouth.
 Call our Spring, TX family practice today to schedule your periodontal consultation if you notice any signs or symptoms of gum disease.

-It may be difficult to detect symptoms of gum disease on your own, so our periodontist and our board-certified dentist Dr. Eric Capps recommend visiting Made Ya Smile for a periodontal screening and evaluation.
+It may be difficult to detect symptoms of gum disease on your own, so our dentist and team recommend visiting Made Ya Smile for a periodontal screening and evaluation.
 We routinely screen each of our patients when they visit us for dental cleanings and exams to watch for signs of this progressive oral infection.
 Early treatment of gum disease leads to better outcomes for your bone and gums.
 Common signs and symptoms that gum disease is present in your mouth are: